framilano/BlackOps3ServerInstaller/README.md

 7. **(For official servers on vanilla BO3)** Launch your server using `Launch_Server.sh`
 5. Done!

-## EZZBOIII additiona step
+## EZZBOIII Server Additional Steps
-BOIII requires some additional files in your `%APPDATA%/Local` folder to create a new server.
-Extract `boiii-server-files.zip` and move the boiii folder:
+EZZBOIII requires some additional files in your `%APPDATA%/Local` folder to create a new server.
+Extract [`boiii-server-files.zip`](https://github.com/framilano/BlackOps3ServerInstaller/blob/main/boiii-server-files.zip) and move the extracted `boiii` folder:
-- Windows: in your %APPDATA%/Local folder
+- Windows: in your `%APPDATA%/Local` folder
 - Linux: open your wine prefix and copy the `boiii` folder in `AppData/Local` folder present in it

 ## Cool, but Zombies?
-The default server files only download MP-ready stuff.
+The default server files only downloads MP-ready stuff.
 To serve a Zombies server you need to copy these fast files from your BO3 game files and put them into `zone`:

 ```